armaanisfab/USToken/README.md

-# HKUST USToken Club System User Guide
+# HKUST USToken User Guide

-The **HKUST USToken Club System** is a blockchain-based platform for managing club participation at HKUST.
+The **HKUST USToken** system is a blockchain-based platform hosted on the **Ethereum Sepolia testnet** turning club participation into hall points at HKUST.
 Using **USTokens**, it rewards attendance and encourages engagement.
 As an **organizer**, you create and manage clubs; as a **member**, you join and participate in clubs.
 When you first join or create a club, you receive **10 USTokens**, which are automatically staked.
+You earn or lose points based on your club attendance.
+At the end of the academic year, SHRLO awards bonus hall points based on the final leaderboard standings.

 This guide outlines the high-level functions for **organizers** and **members** to help you get started.